 5. Stickers and stamps

 Stickers are a must for any road trip!
 You can buy stickers anywhere.
-Michael’s or Hobby Lobby are one of my favorite places to buy pads of stickers, using the 40% off coupons.
+The $1 pads of stickers at Michaels are our favorites!
 If you really want a treat, surprise your child with a themed pad of stickers, such as those made by Melissa and Doug.
 Search under activity pads at Melissa and Doug and you’re sure to find something your child will like.
 Self-inking stamps (I bought ours at Oriental Trading) are another great car activity.

 6. Dot stickers

 I know this seems odd but it is one of my favorite car activities!
 Buy the blank garage sale stickers at Walmart or wherever you can find them.
 Just the plain circle ones like these.
 Then, do a Pinterest search for free printable dot a dot pages.
 Normally, these are done with dot markers but garage sale stickers are the same size – and without the mess!
-My favorite pages are the free printable do a dot pages from Palmer Practicality.
-Confessions of a Homeschooler also has an amazing A to Z free set of do a dot pages that you can print.
+Here is how I make a free do a dot printable book for my kids.

 7. Water Wow